-All glassware (not the rotaflow tap in the dropping funnel !) used in the Grignard formation/reaction should be dried in the oven overnight before use (remember to put the stirrer bar in the flask as well!)
+All glassware (not the rotaflow tap in the dropping funnel!) used in the Grignard formation/reaction should be dried in the oven overnight before use (remember to put the stirrer bar in the flask as well!)

-In a fume hood, set up a dry 250 mL 3-neck flask containing a magnetic stirrer bar, fitted with a 100 mL pressure equalized dropping funnel, a condenser protected with a calcium chloride drying tube and a thermometer.
+In a fume hood, set up a dry 250 mL 3-neck flask containing a magnetic stirrer bar, fitted with a 100 mL pressure equalized dropping funnel (including a stopper in the top), a condenser protected with a calcium chloride drying tube and a thermometer.
 Add dry magnesium turnings (2.0 g, 83 mmol) and dry diethyl ether (10 mL) to the flask, and place a solution of iodomethane [CARE: carcinogen! - handle in hood] (5.5 mL, 88 mmol) in dry diethyl ether (10 mL) in the dropping funnel.

 Add a few mL of the iodomethane solution to the magnesium and stir the mixture.
 The formation of the Grignard reagent should start immediately (if it does not consult a demonstrator).
 When the initial reaction has moderated, add the remainder of the iodomethane solution dropwise at such a rate as to maintain gentle refluxing (the addition usually takes 5-15 minutes).
-The mixture is stirred for a further 30 min at room temperature, and when the formation of the organometallic reagent is complete, (all the magnesium turning should have been consumed) the solution is cooled to 5 °C, (use an ice-water bath) and a solution of isophorone (10 mL) in dry diethyl ether (10 mL) is added dropwise at such a rate which maintains the temperature at about $15^{\circ}$ C. The mixture is then heated in an oil bath under reflux for 1 hour, and then allowed to cool.
+The mixture is stirred for a further 30 min at room temperature, and when the formation of the organometallic reagent is complete, (all the magnesium turning should have been consumed) the solution is cooled to 5 °C, (use an ice-water bath) and a solution of isophorone (10 mL) in dry diethyl ether (10 mL) is added dropwise at such a rate which maintains the temperature at about 15 °C. The mixture is then heated in an oil bath under reflux for 1 hour, and then allowed to cool.

 While the reaction mixture is refluxing, prepare an ice cold solution of dilute hydrochloric acid by CAREFULLY adding 15 mL of concentrated hydrochloric acid (CARE: wear gloves) to approximately 75g of crushed ice and swirling until most of the ice has melted.
 Carefully add the dilute hydrochloric acid, DROPWISE INITIALLY (CARE: vigorous effervescence), until all the HCl solution has been added.
 Then separate the diethyl ether layer; the aqueous layer is then further extracted with diethyl ether (2 x 10 mL).
-The combined ether layers are washed successively with water (20 mL), 10% sodium thiosulphate (20 mL), saturated sodium bicarbonate (20 mL) and saturated sodium chloride solutions (20 mL), dried over magnesium sulphate, filtered under gravity, and concentrated on the rotary evaporator.
+The combined ether layers are washed successively with water (20 mL), 10% sodium thiosulphate (20 mL), saturated sodium bicarbonate (20 mL) [IF YOU ARE SHORT FOR TIME THIS IS A GOOD PLACE TO STOP UNTIL THE NEXT LABORATORY SESSION.
+DO NOT JUST QUENCH WITH HCL AND LEAVE - THIS WILL RESULT IN YOUR DIENES DECOMPOSING OVERNIGHT] and saturated sodium chloride solutions (20 mL), dried over magnesium sulphate, filtered under gravity, and concentrated on the rotary evaporator.

-Note the mass of the diene mixture you obtain, and hence calculate a yield.
-Note the colour of the mixture and retain a small sample (ca 50 mg) to be handed in with your report.
-Record H NMR and IR spectra of the product mixture.
-Record a GC of your mixture in ether and from that estimate the ratio of dienes in your sample (done by photocopying the trace, enlarging as much as possible and weighing the cut out areas of each peak).
-Compare the ratio that the GC gives you with that found in your NMR spectrum.
-Record the IR and NMR of isophorone for comparison.
+Note the mass (and the colour) of the diene mixture you obtain, and hence calculate a yield.
+Record a refractive index for the mixture.
+Record an IR spectrum of the product mixture and record the IR of isophorone for comparison..
+Record a GC (ask a demonstrator for help) of your mixture in diethyl ether and from that estimate the ratio of dienes in your sample (done by photocopying the trace, enlarging as much as possible and weighing the cut out areas of each peak - "cut-and-weigh").
+Note the retention times of your dienes on the GC trace.